mikeedwards/po2json/README.md

 * --pretty, -p: same as pretty = true in function options
 * --fuzzy, -F:  same as fuzzy = true in function options
-* --format, -f: Output format (raw, jed, jed1.x, or mf)
+* --format, -f: Output format (raw, jed, jedold, or mf)
+* --full-mf, -M: return full messageformat output (instead of only translations)
 * --domain, -d: same as domain in function options
+* --fallback-to-msgid': 'use msgid if translation is missing (nplurals must match)

-Note: `'format': 'mf'` means the json format used by messageFormatter in github.com/SlexAxton/messageformat.js This system does any pluralization within the string, so only msgstr[0] is used with these format, in a simple "key": "value" form.
+Note: `'format': 'mf'` means the json format used by messageFormatter in github.com/SlexAxton/messageformat.js and `jedold` refers to Jed formats below 1.1.0

 ## Examples